“Project closeout is my favorite phase of construction,” said nobody, at any point, in the history of mankind.

-Delivering a clean and accessible turnover package
+Delivering a clean and accessible handover package

 Following these steps will not only accelerate closeout and get your project team members paid sooner, but also help execute the handover process to bolster your brand and reputation, ultimately strengthening client relationships and ensuring repeat business.